ChizhStanislav/WebCrawler/README.md

 Installation guideline (for windows)

--to install the Web Crawler Application, you need to download it from a remote repository via the link using a third-party application (Git Bash...) or download a ZIP-archive, in the second case you need to unpack the archive after downloading; -you should install apache-maven (link: https://maven.apache.org/); -to download the Lines Matcher, go to the root directory of the project from the command line (.../webCrawler and type the command (mvn clean package exec:java); -for correct launching of the application, you must set the UTF-8 encoding command (chcp 65001). -you can also run the application in any development environment.
+-to install the Web Crawler Application, you need to download it from a remote repository via the link using a third-party application (Git Bash...) or download a ZIP
+-archive, in the second case you need to unpack the archive after downloading; -you should install apache-maven (link: https://maven.apache.org/);
+-to launch the Web Crawler, go to the root directory of the project from the command line (.../webCrawler) and type the command (mvn clean package exec:java -Dexec.mainClass="by.chyzh.Main" -Durl=https://www.tut.by/ -Dwords=hello,welcome ), where -Durl= predefined URL, -Dwords=comma-separated list of terms;
+-to change the standard values add the following lines to the command:
+-DmaxDepth= the number of maximum link depth, -DmaxQuantityPage = the number of maximum visited pages -you can also run the application in any development environment.

 email